jwplayer/jwplatform-docs/docs/jw_showcase/web/jw_showcase_for_web.md

 ##Branding Your App

-In the config.json file, you can choose between a “light” and “dark” theme option for the app to match your branding.
+In the config.json file, you can choose between a “**light**” and “**dark**” theme option for the app to match your branding.
 You can also designate a site name, description, and footer text for your app.

     "theme": "light",
     "siteName": "JW Showcase",